-Reputable dog breeders or hobby breeders have a passion for their breed and work toward the betterment of it.
-Many aim to preserve, protect, and promote the breed standard to ensure the dogs maintain the right structure, temperament, and work ethic.
-These breeders are driven to produce better, healthier dogs and quality pets that serve as companion dogs, guide dogs, therapy dogs, search and rescue dogs, tracking dogs, and police dogs.
+Reputable dog breeders and hobby breeders have a passion for their breed and work toward the betterment of it.
+Many aim to preserve, protect, and promote the breed standard and quality of life of their dogs.
+These breeders are driven to produce healthier puppies who grow up to be devoted companion and support dogs.

 - How long have you bred dogs?

 - What is the health history of this line of dogs?

 - Do puppies come with a veterinary health certificate or other paperwork?